|

 As the star's interior becomes hotter and hotter, nuclear fusion begins in the core

-but as the temperature continues to increase, fusion creates more and more energy, and eventually this energy partially replaces the heat loss at the surface
+As the temperature increases, fusion creates more and more energy, and eventually this partially replaces the heat loss at the surface

 This causes the contraction of the star to slow, so that the fusion reactions, instead of going faster and faster, increase more and more slowly